ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-8. Hyperparameters.
+8. Hyper-parameters.
-    1. What are the differences between parameters and hyperparameters?
+    1. What are the differences between parameters and hyper-parameters?
     1. Why is hyperparameter tuning important?
-    1. Explain algorithm for tuning hyperparameters.
+    1. Explain algorithm for tuning hyper-parameters.

 <details><summary><b>Answer</b></summary>